 One study showed that diffused lavender resulted in reduced inflammation and mucus production in the bronchial cavity.
 Similar to the benefits of peppermint, lavender can relieve coughing from allergies!

 Aside from the benefits of diffusing lavender, it has also been shown to be helpful for skin allergies.
-If you struggle with skin irritations or rashes, mixing lavender with a carrier oil has been shown to help calm the skin and accelerate healing times.
+If you struggle with allergic contact dermatitis(skin irritation when coming in contact with a particular allergen), mixing lavender with a carrier oil has been shown to help calm the skin and accelerate healing times.

 Recommended Lavender Oil: NOW Foods Lavender Essential Oil (4 oz).